STUDY PROGRAM

 MNK356 – Risk Management of Islamic Financial Institutions

-MNU232 - Entrepreneurship and Islamic Business
+MNU232 – Islamic Entrepreneurship and Business

 PNE499 – Thesis

-MK Choice
+MK Elective

 Elective course: